ChandlerLutz/LandUnavailabilityData/README.md

 License
 ------------

-For academic, non-commercial use only.
+For academic and government, non-commercial use only.
 For all other uses, please contact authors.